haacked/haacked.com/_posts/archived/2010/2010-02-07-visiting-austin.aspx.markdown

 ---
-title: Headed To Austin and Speaking at the .NET User&rsquo;s Group
+title: Headed To Austin and Speaking at the .NET User's Group
 date: 2010-02-07 -0800
-tags:
+tags: [conferences]
-- personal
-- code
 redirect_from: "/archive/2010/02/06/visiting-austin.aspx/"
 ---